zanedr/front-end-submissions-public/1703/mod-1/number-guesser/joe_heitkamp.md

 ## Evaluator:
 ## Optional Notes:

+*  Refactor header to remove that extra markup (the div)
+*  Potential refactor in button containers - maybe don't need them, or not both of them
+*  Use percentages for box model props if you want relative units of measure.
+Save the em's for fonts and be sure to set a base font-size on your body
+*  Consider refactor on the big if/else, research a switch statement in js

 ### Functional Expectations

 * __Novice:__ Application meets all of the functional expectations in Phase One.